Fully Spiking Neural Networks for Unified Frame-Event Object Tracking: Methodology

 For inference, we perform a weighted summation and fusion of the image frame and event temporal frame response maps output by the dual-head decoupled tracking head to produce robust target localization results.
 This is expressed as:

 where $\lambda=0.5$ is a hyperparameter to balance the responses of different modalities.
-Notably, we do not employ a dynamic template update strategy and follow common practice by applying a Hanning window penalty to leverage positional priors in tracking~\citep{chen2021transformer,ye2022joint}.
+It should be noted that we do not employ a dynamic template update strategy.
+Instead, we consistently replicated the first frame to use two template frames (both derived from the first frame) and one search frame for inference.
+At the same time, we follow common practice by applying a Hanning window penalty to leverage positional priors in tracking~\citep{chen2021transformer,ye2022joint}.